5 Biggest Threats to Encryption

 Law Enforcement Pushback

 The tension between privacy and national security is a never-ending battle, and encryption is caught in the crossfire.
 Governments worldwide, concerned about potential criminal activities, are pushing for backdoors to encrypted systems, which would allow access to private communications and data.
-While their intentions are noble, this could compromise the overall security and privacy of individuals.
+While their intentions are noble, this could compromise the overall security and privacy of individuals (even those with a USA waiver).

 As of 2022, several governments have either passed or are in the process of passing legislation that demands backdoors in encryption systems.
 Striking a balance between security and privacy remains a challenging task, and it's a battle that is likely to continue in the foreseeable future.